ctrlxcvz/sd-guides/krita-sd-local.md

 - Extract the "stable-diffusion-webui" folder from the downloaded zip file into a directory of your choice.
 - Make note of this directory.

-**Move the "model.ckpt" and the "GFPGANV1.3.pth" files to the "stable-diffusion-webui" directory**
+**Move the "model.ckpt" and the "GFPGANV1.3.pth" files to the "stable-diffusion-webui" directory:**
 - If you installed from GitHub Desktop at the beginning, that folder should be in Documents > GitHub > stable-diffusion-webui.
 - If you downloaded the zip file, it's where you extracted the folder to.